 Welcome to Mercer County, New Jersey!
 In the heart of the nation’s largest metropolitan area, Mercer County is rich with business, education and research, arts and entertainment, technology and entrepreneurship.

-As one of America’s oldest counties, Mercer is steeped in colonial and Revolutionary War history.
+From its position in the birth of the nation, Mercer is steeped in colonial and Revolutionary War history.
 Historic sites, monuments and buildings are found in every one of our 12 vibrant municipalities, preserved for future generations.
 Major battles in the Revolutionary War took place across our county, and Trenton contributed greatly to America’s development during the Industrial Revolution.

 For a short period, Princeton served as the nation’s capital, with Congress convening at Nassau Hall, and briefly, Trenton too held the title of U.S. capital and the meeting place of Congress.
 Today, New Jersey lawmakers convene at the gold-domed State House in Trenton, built in 1790 and the second oldest U.S. state house in continuous use.